 The bats found in the project area includes the migratory E helvum and endemic R mandeleo which, according to the World Bank's OP4.04 require minimizing habitat loss or establishing and maintaining an ecologically similar protected area.
-Though the exact sites of these two species of bats is yet to be established along the proposed transmission line route, existing data shows E. helvum uses Tunduma area to migrate to Kasanka (in Zambia) and back .
+Though the exact sites of these two species of bats is yet to be established along the proposed transmission line route, existing data shows E. helvum uses Tunduma area to migrate to Kasanka (in Zambia) and back (This is cross to proposed TL from Tunduma S/S to TanZam border).
 The E. helvum bat species typically uses large tall trees for roosting and wild fruits in the Miombo woodlands, forest habitats and farm fruits including mango during their migration or residency.